 The landscapes that we live in are continually shaped by water.
-On geologic timescales, water-driven processes redistribute mass and energy across the Earth’s surface.
+On geologic timescales, water-driven processes redistribute mass and energy across the surface of the Earth.
 On yearly to decadal timescales, they create natural hazards that threaten human life and infrastructure.
 My research seeks to develop a better mechanistic understanding of these surface processes, their connection to landscape form, and the threats that they pose.
 I utilize a variety of quantitative techniques to accomplish these goals, but my approach generally focuses on integrating numerical modeling with field and remote sensing data.
 Below, you will find a few examples of the types of problems that I have been focusing on recently.

 Post-Wildfire Sediment Transport and Debris Flows